kirianVazqq/AdviceApp/README.md

 - User Role: Clear distinction between advisor and administrator user permissions.

 ## Interfaces and Usability
-The user interface of Consultify, in its quest for simplicity and efficiency, has been meticulously designed with a palette of soft and welcoming colors, dominated by bone white tones and red accents, inviting interaction without distractions.
-The typography has been selected for its readability and size, ensuring that information is easily digestible at a glance.
-Each element has been strategically placed to ensure intuitive navigation, with pop-ups providing immediate and constructive feedback to the user.
-In addition, a user guide has been incorporated within the application itself, offering on-the-go assistance and reinforcing accessibility for all users, regardless of their familiarity with digital platforms.
+The user interface of Consultify has been meticulously designed in pursuit of simplicity and efficiency.
+It features a palette of soft, welcoming colors dominated by bone white tones with red accents, inviting distraction-free interaction.
+The typography has been chosen for its readability and size, ensuring that information is easily digestible at a glance.
+Every element is strategically placed to guarantee intuitive navigation, with pop-up windows providing immediate and constructive feedback to the user.
+Additionally, an in-app user guide offers on-the-go assistance, enhancing accessibility for all users, regardless of their familiarity with digital platforms.

+- Color:
+Colors for the icons have been chosen to stand out and be easily locatable, fitting in with the rest of the application's aesthetic.

+- Fonts:
+Large blocks of text have been avoided to enhance readability, and fonts and font sizes have been chosen to facilitate easy reading.

+- Icons:
+The chosen icons are descriptive and easy to remember, fostering quick learning when using the website.
+There are also not too many icons to create visual clutter.

+- Interactive Elements:
+When completing a form, the user receives feedback on fields that have restrictions, mandatory requirements, minimum number of characters, etc.

+All elements on the page are balanced and symmetrically placed, creating visual comfort.

+- Security:
+This website has a basic level of security; passwords are stored in an encoded and encrypted form.
+Routes are protected, and only logged-in users can access their own content.

+Therefore, this website is easy to learn to use, efficient in its management, easy to remember how to use, free of errors, and visually satisfying.

 ## Manuals
 The manuals of Consultify include: